 Management's statement

-The Executive Board and Board of Directors have today considered and adopted the Annual Report of Aller Aqua Group A/S for the financial year 1 January - 31 December 2023.
+The Executive Board has today considered and adopted the Annual Report of Hans Erik Bylling Holding ApS for the financial year 1 January - 31 December 2023.

 The Annual Report is prepared in accordance with the Danish Financial Statements Act.